 The first is what I might call ‘the traditional’ route.
 This route is tried and tested and hasn’t changed much over the years.
 In essence, ‘the traditional’ route means slowly building up a ‘portfolio’ by getting poems published in a range of magazines and journals.

-Usually, you might start by submitting to the ‘smaller’ magazines and, if your poems are accepted with something approaching regularity, then moving on to submitting to the ‘bigger’ or more established magazines; magazine like The Poetry Review, The Rialto, Poetry London, The Poetry Ireland Review, Magma, Poetry (based in the USA), The White Review, The Stinging Fly, Granta etc. Once you’ve written enough poems (and got at least some of them published in reputable magazines), you would then look to approaching a press about publishing your first pamphlet (a pamphlet is about 20-40 page of poetry, plainly printed and staple-bound, and retailing for about £5).
+Usually, you might start by submitting to the ‘smaller’ magazines and, if your poems are accepted with something approaching regularity, then moving on to submitting to the ‘bigger’ or more established magazines; magazine like The Poetry Review, The Rialto, Poetry London, The Poetry Ireland Review, Magma, Poetry (based in the USA), The White Review, The Stinging Fly, Granta etc. Once you’ve written enough poems (and got at least some of them published in reputable magazines), you would then look to approaching a press about publishing your first pamphlet (a pamphlet is about 20-40 page of poetry, plainly printed and staple-bound, retailing for about £5).
 All going well, after publishing a pamphlet or two and continuing to build up an extensive poetry portfolio, you would then be in a good position to make a submission of your collection to a publisher.

 Why is this route a good idea?
 Firstly, because it gives you time to learn your craft.
 Secondly, because you might even be lucky enough to get editorial feedback from some magazine editors along the way.
 Thirdly, it allows you to get your name out there.
-(It’s important for emerging poets to understand that, and albeit with some exceptions aside, collections by new poets sell very few copies.
+(It’s important for emerging poets to understand that, albeit with some exceptions aside, collections by new poets sell very few copies.
 Publishers are very very unlikely to publish a collection by a poet they’ve never heard of, no matter how ‘good’ the poetry is.
 In reality, most editors already know the names of the upcoming poets they are looking for long before the manuscript lands on their desk – or in their inbox).
-Fourth, if you are submitting to these magazines, you will also hopefully be reading them – and this exposure to your contemporaries will certainly help develop you as a poet.
+Fourth, if you are submitting to these magazines, you will also hopefully be reading them – and exposure to your contemporaries will certainly help develop you as a poet.
 Fifth, you’ll hopefully get to meet (electronically or in real life) other poets along the way.
 Sixth, it allows you time to get to know how ‘the scene’ works.
 The ‘world’ of print poetry in Britain and Ireland is fairly small and, for better or worse, largely self-referential.
 By this I mean (and, again, with some notable exceptions aside) that most of the poetry published in Britain and Ireland is consumed by other poets.
-Most of the people who read and buy poetry magazines are poets themselves, or at least involved in ‘the poetry world’ in some way, likewise most of the people who go to events and readings and likewise again most of people who read or buy new pamphlets or debut collections.
-By knowing who is publishing what, or the styles different magazines and publishing houses are interested in, you can maximise the chances of sending your submission to a publisher likely to be a good fit.
+Most of the people who read and buy poetry magazines are poets themselves, or at least involved in ‘the poetry world’ in some way.
+Likewise, most of the people who go to events and readings or who read or buy new pamphlets or debut collections.
+By knowing who is publishing what, or the styles different magazines and publishing houses are interested in, you can maximise the chances of sending your submission to a publisher where it will be a good fit.

 Route 2: Competitions